-- I. Do not drink liquids within 30 minutes of meals - 2.
+- I. Do not drink liquids within 30 minutes of meals. - 2.
 Eat three small, protein-focussed meals per day at regular times, sitting at a table. - 3.
 Stop eating when feeling full or if feeling discomfort. - 4.
 Always cut food into small pieces, eat slowly and chew food very well savouring your food.
-Use a teaspoon. - 5.
-Concentrate on eating protein-rich foods such as fish and seafood, cheese, eggs and poultry.
+Use a teaspoon. - Concentrate on eating protein-rich foods such as fish and seafood, cheese, eggs and poultry.
 Eat protein foods first before any other food. - 6.
 Do not snack between meals. - 7.
-Avoid very sweet food, (lollies, chocolate, and high-sugar drinks), or very rich or highly processed food to prevent the unpleasant effects of dumping syndrome. - 8.
-Sip liquids slowly, drinking at least half a cup every hour between meals to avoid dehydration. - 9.
-Minimise alcohol intake as it is high in calories, may cause an ulcer and the effects may be felt much more quickly.
-It also tends to lead to eating foods that are less healthy. - 10.
-Take a multivitamin iron and calcium supplement daily, and have regular B12 supplements.
+Avoid sweet food, (lollies, chocolate, and high-sugar drinks) or very rich or highly processed food. - Sip liquids slowly, drinking at least half a cup every hour between meals to avoid dehydration. - Minimise alcohol intake as it is high in calories; the effects may be felt much more quickly; and it tends to lead to eating foods that are less healthy. - Take a multivitamin supplement daily and other supplements if required.